Xinxing2Zhou/linux-5.10.y/README.md

 ## 🔹 Features
 ✅ Software PTP driver in **drivers/net/ethernet/vendor/gmac/gmac_ptp.c**
 ✅ Hardware PTP tested on RTL8211FS(I)-VS in drivers/net/phy/realtek/
-✅ Compatible with Linux Kernel 5.10 and later

 ## 🔹 Installation
 Follow these steps to integrate the PTP driver into your Linux system: